Save 20% Overall Development Cost this BLACK FRIDAY | Don't Just Compete — Lead with DITS *T&C Apply Explore Our Works

 • Testers

-Launch & Deployment Once testing is complete, it’s time to launch.
-The deployment specialist ensures that the app is properly deployed on the relevant app stores (App Store/Google Play), and mobile developers ensure the app works seamlessly on user devices.
+Launch & Deployment Once testing is complete, the deployment specialist ensures that the app is properly deployed on the relevant app stores (App Store/Google Play), and mobile developers ensure the app works seamlessly on user devices.

 • Deployment Specialist